 “What good shall I do this day?” was what Benjamin Franklin asked of himself before starting his, and from the looks of it, he did plenty, and so much more.

-You don’t have to be the CEO of a billion-dollar company or president of a country to take a similar approach to making the most your day, but hey, you are the CEO and president of your life.
+You don’t have to be the CEO of a billion-dollar company to take a similar approach to making the most your day, but hey, you are the CEO of your life.
 In fact, here are 3 signs that you should be waking up to the questions I’m about to share with you:

 You’re constantly starting off your day feeling stressed out, overwhelmed and lost.